DanielleQuinn/extract_pricing_data/README.md

-Rough but working R code used to scrape data from Environment Canada website re: crude oil pricing and generate a single csv.
+This was a quick side project in response to a tweet from Natural Resources Canada that said they weren't able to generate a excel spreadsheet containing daily oil prices that are available on their website in response to another Twitter user asking for the data.
+I hope this helps at least a little bit.
+If not... trying to learn more about how web scraping works so this was a fun task!

-I'm new to this - feedback and tips are appreciated!
+This repository contains rough but working R code used to scrape data from Environment Canada website re: crude oil pricing and generate a single csv.
+It requires the libraries `dplyr` and `rvest`.
+I'm VERY new to this - feedback and tips are appreciated!

 Limitations:
 - need to manually specify which unordered list elements to pull out of main page to generate vector of websites containing daily crude oil prices.